jeff-wise/Elea/README.md

 transformations.
 There are many, many ways to do this.
 Evidence for that statement includes the large number of programming languages currently in commericial and academic use, all of which enable the users to declare data and program behaviors in different ways.
-In additional, the generality of the first sentence can be interpreted to include forms not commonly denoted as *programming languages*.
+In addition, the generality of the first sentence can be interpreted to include forms not commonly denoted as *programming languages*.
 All together, would-be programmers can choose from hundreds of tools to declare data and various behaviors of that data.